 - Once the MIBs have been processed, go to Configure>Monitoring Rules

-- Click the "New" button at the bottom of the page and then select the option for "SNMPTrapWatch"
+- Click the New button at the top of the page and then select the option for SNMPTrapWatch

 - Clicking the Add/Remove button displays a pop-up box with all available Trap OIDs.